Skip to main content

 The BCV Phase 2 project was deployed in Q1 FY2022 with deployment beginning on September 30, 2021, with a go-live on October 4, 2021.
 Building on the foundations of BCV Phase 1, BCV Phase 2 modernized the benefit calculation components to a web-based technology and enhanced several key modules.
 The modernized web recalculation improved usability, generates statements using new and improved technologies, improves data integrity and security, and ensures greater consistency and accuracy.
 The slight deviation in cost and schedule is attributed to shifting to a new contractor team (onboarding, transition, and knowledge transfer), conducting proof-of-concept of new technology components with acquisition times, and schedule around PBGC’s end of fiscal year 2021 peak processing period.
 Overall, the project was a successful completion given the shift in contractor team and complexities involved in balancing old-new technology components and builds the foundation for the next phase of BCV Modernization.

-Benefit and Valuation Calculation (BCV) Modernization – Phase 1:
+Benefit Calculation and Valuation (BCV) Phase 1:

 What are we doing and why?